sgoley/SHPPT-Data-Stack/README.md

 -------------------------

- This is a quick and dirty implementation of the SHPPT Data stack:
+ This is a simple implementation of what I'm calling the "SHPPT" Data Stack:

  * Salesforce
  * Heroku